tteeoo/svc/README.md

 Usage: `sva <input file> [-o output file]`

-Documentation for the assembly language will be written soon.
+Then, to run the assembled program, run: `svc <svb file>`

+See [the sva directory](https://github.com/tteeoo/svc/tree/main/sva) for more documentation, and the [the asm directory](https://github.com/tteeoo/svc/tree/main/asm) for some example programs.

 ## To Do

 * Better tests
+* Keyboard input
-* CPU instructions for sub-routines, the stack, and branching.
+* CPU instructions for branching and jumping.
-* The ability to load and execute svb files directly.
 * Example programs and documentation.
 * Some sort of debugging mode.